Finite-size effects on the convergence time in continuous-opinion dynamics: Introduction

 A main concern in opinion dynamics models is the emergence of opinion clusters through agreement, compromise, or imitation processes, starting from initially random or diverse opinions~\cite{Castellano2009Statistical, Acemoglu2011Opinion, Sen2014Sociophysics, Sirbu2017Opinion, Proskurnikov2017Tutorial, Proskurnikov2018Tutorial, Baronchelli2018Emergence, Anderson2019Recent, Noorazar2020Recent}.
 When there is a unique opinion cluster in the stationarity, it is called the consensus.
 In the consensus, all individuals share the same opinion.
 The time needed to reach the consensus, i.e., the consensus time, is known to depend on the system size, i.e., the number of individuals.
 Relationships between the consensus time and the system size have been studied for the voter model on various networks~\cite{Cox1989Coalescing, ben-Abraham1990Saturation, Vilone2004Solution, Sood2005Voter, Suchecki2005Voter, Suchecki2005Conservation, Castellano2005Comparison, Castellano2005Effect, Sood2008Voter, Vazquez2008Analytical, Iwamasa2014Networks, Masuda2014Voter}.
 For continuous-opinion models, perfect consensus would require an infinite amount of time, but one can define the convergence time to consensus in multiple reasonable manners.
 In particular, when a continuous-opinion dynamics is driven by an operator matrix, such as the Laplacian matrix, the convergence time has often been investigated in terms of the relevant eigenvalue of the matrix, such as the spectral gap of the Laplacian matrix~\cite{Boyd2006Randomized, Almendral2007Dynamical, Aysal2009Broadcast, Acemoglu2011Opinion, Masuda2013Temporal, Chen2021Convergence}.
 However, these lines of research mainly focus on the dependence of the convergence time on the structure of the network of the same size rather than on that on the system size.
-While the dependence of the convergence time on the system size has been studied, e.g., in Refs.~\cite{Aysal2009Broadcast, Bhattacharyya2013Convergence, Shi2016FiniteTime, Ayiad2017Agreement, Kouachi2020Convergence}, it has not yet been thoroughly explored.
+The dependence of the consensus time on the system size in continuous-opinion models has been studied but mostly when the consensus is achievable in finite time, i.e., when interacting individuals end up having the same opinion, e.g., the average of their opinions as in some gossip models~\cite{Shi2016FiniteTime, Ayiad2017Agreement, Kouachi2020Convergence}.
+Therefore, the dependence of the convergence time on the system size in continuous-opinion models when the perfect consensus requires infinite time has not yet been thoroughly explored.